cmelab/flowerMD/docs/source/index.rst

-Welcome to hoomd-organics's documentation!
+Welcome to JankFlow's documentation!
 ==========================================

-HOOMD-Organics is a modular “wrapper” package for molecular dynamics (MD) simulation pipeline development, designed to enable fast, reproducible, end-to- end simulation workflows with minimal user effort.
-An object-oriented design makes HOOMD-Organics extensible and highly flexible.
-This is bolstered by a library-based approach to system initialization, making HOOMD-Organics agnostic to system identity, forcefield, and thermodynamic ensemble, and allowing for growth on an as-needed basis.
+JankFlow is a modular “wrapper” package for molecular dynamics (MD) simulation pipeline development, designed to enable fast, reproducible, end-to- end simulation workflows with minimal user effort.
+An object-oriented design makes JankFlow extensible and highly flexible.
+This is bolstered by a library-based approach to system initialization, making JankFlow agnostic to system identity, forcefield, and thermodynamic ensemble, and allowing for growth on an as-needed basis.